rackerlabs/docs-developer-blog/_posts/2018-04-20-Code-Dive-Openstack-Live-Migrations-Part-2.md

 ![Conductor Exploration Flow]({% asset_path 2018-04-20-Code-Dive-Openstack-Live-Migrations-Part-2/Conductor-8.png %})

-The following code works closely with the scheduler to find a destination and is a section that we will move past quickly.
-In general, we know that we provided a *requestSpec* to the class with the instance information for what kind of host we need.
+The following code works closely with the scheduler to find a destination and is a section that doesn't need much explantion.
+In general, we know that I provided a *requestSpec* to the class with the instance information for the kind of host I needed.
 This information is piped to the scheduler to find a matching host in a loop.
 While we don't care too much about the scheduling parts, we do care about some checks that are run in the loop.
-This method (and the ones it calls) are returned to several times before we finally return our `destination` and `dest_node` to the *\_execute* method.
+This method, and the ones it calls, are revisited several times before we finally return our `destination` and `dest_node` to the *\_execute* method.
 See inline comments for more information.

 *nova.conductor.tasks.live\_migrate\_LiveMigrationTask.\_find\_destination* ->
 {% highlight python %}